Choose to get the COVID-19 vaccine

 - Fever or chills

 If you experience symptoms after getting the COVID-19 vaccine, it is your body’s immune system doing its job.
-You do NOT have COVID-19, and you are NOT at risk of spreading the virus to others.
 The symptoms should go away after a couple of days.

 Before you get your COVID-19 vaccine

-The state of Kansas has opened up vaccinations for anyone over the age of 16.
-You can sign-up to get your COVID-19 vaccine locally through Harvey County’s Vaccine Page or nationally through the vaccine finder.
+The state of Kansas has opened up vaccinations for anyone 12 years old and older.
+You can sign-up to get your COVID-19 vaccine locally through Harvey County’s Vaccine Page, Sedgwick County’s Vaccine Page or nationally through the vaccine finder.

 If you have questions about the COVID-19 vaccine, please speak with your healthcare provider or family doctor.
 You can also learn more about how the vaccine works and what cautions to take through the CDC’s Vaccine Resources Page.